Susie Singer Carter

-Susie Singer Carter is an American film director and actress.
+Susie Singer Carter is an American film director.
 She is best known for her work on My Mom and the Girl, Soul Surfer, Bratz, Cake and Dance Revolution.

 Life and career

 Susie was born in Los Angeles, California.
 She was majored in communication at University of California, Los Angeles and began writing for the Daily Bruin.

 Susie began her career by writing and producing Dance Revolution and Cake for CBS.
 In 2007, she wrote and produced Bratz for Lionsgate but lost her credit in a Writers Guild arbitration, though her name appears as screenwriter on the final movie poster.
 In 2011 she co-produced Soul Surfer and penned the screenplay for the animated musical Twinkle Toes Lights Up New York.
 In 2016 she wrote, produced, directed and acted the short film My Mom and the Girl starring Valerie Harper, which won awards in Cleveland International Film Festival, Pittsburgh short film festival and Oscar qualified.